ibm-cloud-docs/cis/faq.md

 {:#cis-faq-invalid-ssl-cert-error}
 {: faq}

 If you see "Error 526, Invalid SSL Certificate" when visiting your site, it might mean your origin certificate is invalid.
 When the CIS proxy is enabled, a valid CA-signed certificate is required at the origin in the default SSL mode, which is "End-to-end CA Signed".
-Note that the default setting for the SSL mode was previously "End-to-end Flexible", which ignores the validity of certificate presented by the origin.
-The new default is applied only to domains added afresh.
+Note that the default setting for the SSL mode was previously "End-to-end Flexible", which ignores the validity of certificates presented by the origin.
+The new default is applied only to newly added domains.
 If your domain was added when the default SSL mode was End-to-end Flexible, that setting is not overwritten.
-You may change the mode to a less strict mode, but it is not recommended for production environments.
+You can change the mode to a less strict mode, but that is not recommended for production environments.

 ## What is DDoS?
 {:#cis-faq-what-is-ddos}
 {: faq}

 A distributed denial-of-service (DDoS) attack is an attempt to make an online service unavailable by overwhelming it with traffic from multiple sources.
-In a DDoS attack, multiple compromised computer systems attack a target such as a server, website, or other network resource, and which affects users of the targeted resource.
+In a DDoS attack, multiple compromised computer systems attack a target such as a server, website, or other network resource, affecting users of the targeted resource.

 The flood of incoming messages, connection requests, or malformed packets to the target system forces it to slow down or even crash and shut down, thereby denying service to legitimate users or systems.
 DDoS attacks have been carried out by diverse threat actors, ranging from individual criminal hackers to organized crime rings and government agencies.